Updated on: 9/30/2020

 It was later revealed that the driver who struck the jogger was an off-duty employee of the City of Lynnwood public works department.
 He was reportedly fired Friday after officials learned of his involvement in the incident.

 Legal Considerations For Pedestrian Accident Victims

 Drivers in Washington state have a duty to yield to and avoid jeopardizing the safety of vulnerable users, which include bicyclists, pedestrians, and other commuters sharing the roadway which are not as well-protected as drivers are.

 The fact that officials with the sheriff’s office have divulged that the driver who struck the jogger left the roadway indicates some belief that the driver is at-fault for the incident.
 There was no indication that the jogger had done anything improper to contribute to this accident.
 Another important detail is the fact that the at-fault driver appears to have been driving a city-owned vehicle at the time of the collision, which brings into question the possibility of employer negligence.

 Accidents involving a driver who chooses to flee the scene of the collision also often result in a clear assignment of liability.
 It is difficult for an insurer to deny liability for an accident in which their insured (the at-fault driver, in this case) has fled the scene.

-As clear as liability for an accident involving a hit-and-run and DUI driver, it is always important for accident victims to have a thorough investigation conducted into the incident in order to determine all potential contributing factors, as well as other legal issues that may be relevant to a potential personal injury claim.
+As clear as liability for a car accident involving a hit-and-run and drunk driver, it is always important for accident victims to have a thorough investigation conducted into the incident in order to determine all potential contributing factors, as well as other legal issues that may be relevant to a potential personal injury claim.